ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 ```

 # 2. TUTORIAL.
 The HTGAnalyzer package is designed for users with limited bioinformatics experience who need a straightforward tool for transcriptomic data analysis.
-Initially created for HTG Edge files, the package now supports RNAseq data and addresses the gap left by the closure of HTG Edge.
+Initially created for HTG Edge data, the package now supports RNAseq data and addresses the gap created by the discontinuation of HTG Edge.
 HTGAnalyzer provides an easy-to-use solution for conducting Quality Control (**QC**), Differential Expression Analysis (**DEA**), Gene Set Enrichment Analysis (**GSEA**), Tumor Microenvironment Analysis (**TME**), and **Survival Analysis** for transcriptomic panels.

 ## 2.0 DATA INPUT:
 To use this package, you'll need: